m-kupiec/compendium-javascript/README.md

 Is stored in 64-bit format IEEE-754 (double precision floating point number)

-Is stored in a binary form, rounding given number to the nearest possible value, resulting in a loss of precision:
+Is stored in a binary form, rounding the given number to the nearest possible value, resulting in a loss of precision:

 ```js
 console.log((0.1).toFixed(20)); // "0.10000000000000000555"